 A typical type of damage which can be observed on dielectric coatings (e.g. of laser mirrors) and in bulk media is the occurrence of small isolated defects (see Figure 3), which cause increased scattering losses.
 They can be linked to even tinier defects (e.g. nanometer-sized absorbing inclusions) introduced already in the manufacturing process.
 Such pinpoint defects may be too small to be seen even under a microscope, and nevertheless act as seeds for laser-induced damage (preferential damage sites).

-Coatings may also partially lose the contact with the substrate, or the contact between coating layers is lost; this is called delamination.
+Coatings may also partially lose the contact with the mirror substrate, or the contact between coating layers is lost; this is called delamination.
 It can happen e.g. when too high optical intensities occur within the coating as a result of interference effects.

 Particularly with high-energy nanosecond pulses, one may also obtain larger fractures and cracks.
 In extreme cases, a whole crystal or glass piece falls apart or even explodes.
 This results from a run-away process, where increasing damage leads to increased energy deposition.
 Even small, isolated cracks can affect laser beams in some distance because of frozen-in mechanical stress.
 Depending on the processes and materials, the local refractive index may be increased or decreased.

 With ultrashort pulses, one can also obtain other damage morphologies.
 Generally, thermal effects like melting and re-solidification are less frequently observed than with longer pulses, essentially because the heat has little time within a pulse to diffuse, and less energy needs to be deposited to start dielectric break-down.
-Once the break-down starts, one quickly gets into a regime of plasma formation and ablation.
+Once the break-down starts, one quickly gets into a regime of plasma formation and laser ablation.
 One calls that “cold ablation”, because there is hardly any heat-affected zone.

 Measurement and Specification of Laser Damage Threshold